1892 Glamorgan County Council election: Cymmer

 At a by-election in 1889 following the elevation of Dr Henry Naunton Davies to the aldermanic bench, his brother, Dr Evan Naunton Davies had been elected.
 In 1892, Evan Naunton Davies did not seek re-election, leading to a contest between the Lib-Lab candidate, Moses Moses, and Idris Williams, a native of the Rhondda and a prominent if somewhat controversial figure in the public life of the valley.
 Moses thus became the Rhondda's first labour county councillor.
-He was supported at the election by the Porth Labour Committee, and ad hoc organisation which did not re-appear at subsequent elections.
+He was supported at the election by the Porth Labour Committee, an ad hoc organisation which did not re-appear at subsequent elections.